How To Prune a Fruit Tree

 Most fruit trees should be planted in early spring, especially apple trees, so that they will get plenty of rainwater.
-This allows them to grow roots all summer long before they become dormant.
-Despite the natural rain water, it is important to water these new trees frequently, for at least ten minutes, three times a week with your hose running a very slight stream.
+This allows them to grow roots all summer long before the colder weather causes them to become dormant.
+It is important to water these new trees frequently, for at least ten minutes, three times a week with your hose running a very slight stream, in addition to rainwater.
 The stream should be as thick as your pinkie finger.
 This will cause a very deep watering, which lasts a couple days at least.

 How to Plant a Fruit Tree

 - First, dig a hole that is three feet deep and three feet wide.

 - Fill the hole halfway with fresh soil and organic material.
 This will give the tree a very rich basis of nutrients to its new roots.

 - Place tree in the hole, making sure that the tree is deep enough to cover all the roots.

 - Then, shovel the original soil around the tree, making a slight mound atop the new roots.

 - Place a stake about 6-12 inches from the trunk.

 - Make a loose, but firm figure 8 around the stake and the tree right below where the tree becomes flexible.